Post-2015 Volunteering Working Group

 500ways.org is a joint initiative of the Australian Red Cross, AVI, CUSO, IAVE, UN Volunteers, VSA, VSO and World Teach which features a volunteer story every day throughout the last 500 days until the end date for the MDGs.

-The experience gained in implementing the MDGs has taught us that in order to be sustainable, development cooperation must look beyond technical and financial assistance to people-centered approaches and solutions devised from the ground up.
+The experience gained in implementing the MDGs has shown that in order to be sustainable, development cooperation must look beyond technical and financial assistance to people-centered approaches and solutions devised from the ground up.
 Volunteer groups are central to this approach.

 The full set of post-2015 related documents from VIOs is available under Resources - VIOs materials